OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   }
 ```

-Now, users can login to our application user Auth0 services.
-One problem we have now is that when setting up our application on Auth0 platform, we
-specified a route for a `callback` but we have not created that yet.
+Now, users can log in to our application user Auth0 services.
+One problem we have now is that when setting up our application on Auth0 platform, we specified a route for a `callback` but we have not created that yet.
 Let's do that in our `app.routes.ts` file as

 ```ts
 ...